jschuetter/rpiDisplay/README.md

 ## Setup requirements
 There are two options for installing dependencies:
-1) Run setup.sh (assumes Python 3!) in the project root dir, or
+1) Run setup.sh (assumes Python 3 is already installed!) in the project root dir, or
 2) Follow below instructions:
 		- Use `pip install` or `pip3 install` to install all dependencies in `requirements.txt`
 		- Follow the rgbmatrix package installation instructions at https://github.com/hzeller/rpi-rgb-led-matrix/tree/master/bindings/python, using rgbmatrix-src as the root directory